saschagrunert/git-journal/README.md

 * General
     * [x] Generation of completions for bash and fish shell during setup.
+    * [x] Custom category support for commit preparation, validation and output
 * Journal generation and output
     * [x] Automatic up-level repository search if a sub path of a git repository was specified.
     * [x] Custom commit ranges or different git commit starting points for parsing.